IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ### Docker Image for Event Store 2.0 Demo

-The Dockerfile in this directory will build a docker image named `event_store_demo`.
+The Dockerfile in this directory will build a docker image named `eventstore_demo`.
 The image contains remote applications and runtime environment for Event Store demo.
 Users can build the docker image, run the docker container from the image built, and run the pre-loaded examples in the docker container.

 **Procedure:**
 Step 1: Build the docker image